ShreyasGoenka/IITB_Proc/README.md

 memory_asyncread_syncwrite.vhd - This file contains the implementation for the memory used by the process.

 ir.vhd - This is the Instruction Register.
-This store the instruction currently being executed, it loads it from memory using address in pc.
+This stores the instruction currently being executed, it loads it from memory using address in pc.

 pc.vhd - this is the instruction pointer which points towards the memory location where the instruction to be executed is located.